are fish vertebrate or invertebrate?

 Hagfish

-Smithsonian Magazine describes how hagfish are considered a part of the jawless fish species, but no one is sure whether they belong to their own group between invertebrates and vertebrates.
+Smithsonian Magazine describes how hagfish are considered a part of the jawless fish species, but no one is sure whether they belong to their group between invertebrates and vertebrates.

-That being said, they share many traits with vertebrates, including jaws, an enlarged head, and a well-developed sensory system.
+They share many traits with vertebrates, including jaws, an enlarged head, and a well-developed sensory system.
 Out of all sea creatures, hagfish are most akin to lampreys.

 Lancelets

-Though lancelets aren’t are true species of fish, they’re considered to be close to vertebrate ancestral lineage.
-They contain many organs and organ systems that closely resemble modern fish, but they’re more primitive.
+They contain organs and organ systems that resemble modern fish, but they’re more primitive.
 They have a hollow nerve cord running along the back, pharyngeal slits, and a tail that runs past the anus.

 While they have a nerve cord, it’s not protected by bone but by a notochord.
-This differs from that of an invertebrate’s, as it’s far simpler in structure.
-That’s because it’s made up of a series of tightly packed cylinders of cells.
-Also, unlike invertebrates, a lancelet’s notochord extends into the head.
+This differs from that of an invertebrate, as it’s more straightforward in structure.

 Lamprey